harol5/database-engineering-fundamentals/ACID.md

 # Atomicity, Consistency, Isolation, Durability.
+A set of properties that guarantee reliable transaction processing in a database system.

-to understand ACID you must understand what is a TRANSACTION first:
+To understand ACID you must understand what is a TRANSACTION first:
 - A collection of queries.
 - one unit of work.
 - E.g. Account deposit (SELECT, UPDATE, UPDATE).